MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 Specifying your intended statistical model:

-* Model is identified and explained: /3
+* Model is identified and explained: /6

-* Your choice is defended using literature: /3
+Model specification should include:

+* The distribution of the response variable (e.g. Normal, Poisson, etc) /1
+* The link function /1
+* The predictor function /4

 Total: /36